genome21/roblogic-codespace-template/README.md

 ## Acknowledgments

-- The ML-DL Codespace Template is built and maintained by [genome21](https://github.com/genome21) and its contributors.
+- The Roblogic Codespace Template is built and maintained by [genome21](https://github.com/genome21) and its contributors.

 ## Additional Documentation